rownd/wordpress/readme.txt

 3. Manage your Rownd integration easily through our simple settings pane.

 == Changelog ==
+= 1.1.1 =
+* Fix: Changes to API endpoint settings were not honored

 = 1.1.0 =
 * Feature: Admins may set root origin for use across multiple sites
 * Feature: Admins may disable management of WordPress users when someone authenticates (defaults to enabled).